womanonrails/womanonrails.com/_i18n/en/_posts/2021-01-20-how-to-focus.md

 3. My text editor - VS Code
 4. My communicator - Slack

-You can ask: _OK, but where is your terminal?_ As a terminal, I use <a href="{{ site.baseurl }}/guake-terminal" title="Introduction to Guake Terminal">Guake Terminal</a>.
+You can ask: _OK, but where is your terminal?_ As a terminal, I use [Guake Terminal]({{site.baseurl}}/guake-terminal "Introduction to Guake Terminal").
 It's a very nice tool, which allows me to use the terminal on any workspace just by clicking the `F12` key.
 There is one more thing I would like to mention in this section.
 I don't use multiple screens, just one.
 I notice that it provides fewer distractions for me.

 ### 5. Work triggers